NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/intents/adapt-intents.md

 These files can be located in either the `vocab/lang-code/` or `locale/lang-code/` directories of a Skill.
 They can have one or more lines to list synonyms or terms that have the same meaning in the context of this Skill.
 Neon will match _any_ of these keywords with the Intent.

-Consider a simple `Potato.voc`.
+Consider a simple `potato.voc`.
 Within this file we might include:

 ```
 potato